MenitaKoonani/Scala_Project_ML_Career_Service/data/README.md

 - logging

 ## Processes done
-A web scrapper is defined to scrap indeed.com with the specified url search parameters and is store into a json file.
+A web scraper is defined to scrap indeed.com with the specified url search parameters and is store into a json file.
-Methods are defined in the IndeedScrapper class to parse the main job page as well as each of the individual job pages until a depth level specified which is 1.
+Methods are defined in the IndeedScraper class to parse the main job page as well as each of the individual job pages until a depth level specified which is 1.

 JSON generated:
 ```json